paultechguy/WinService.NetCore/README.md

 ## Logging

 By default, log files will be created in the subdirectory where the `WinService.NetCore.exe` file is located.
-The subdirectory is called *logs*.
+The subdirectory for log files is called *logs*.
 The most recent 31 days of log files are saved.
 For more information on the
 [Serilog](https://serilog.net/)
 configuration, see the `WinService.NetCore:appsettings.json` file.